 When we planned it 6 years ago it was because my wife wanted to go over seas but I wanted to see Australia, so we planned to just do the tip.

-But after watching your Big Lap DVDs last year it really inspired us to do our own big lap.
+But after watching your Big Lap film series last year it really inspired us to do our own big lap.

 What do you hope to get out of it?

 We're hoping to raise awareness to other families with disabilities that you can still travel around Australia.
 We also have adults from Australia and overseas following us now on our Facebook page which is helping them plan their trips to Australia with places they can stay and things they can do in wheelchairs.

 What has been the biggest challenge so far?